 Energy Transition Path

-Recently, IMO has agreed to reduce the CO2-emissions of shipping by 40% in 2030 and even further by 2050.
-This raises tremendous challenges related to the energy transition as ships which are currently designed will still be around after these transitions.
+Recently, IMO has agreed to reduce the GHG emissions of shipping by 30% in 2030 and 80% in 2040.
+This raises tremendous challenges related to the energy transition, as ships which are currently designed will still be around after these transitions.

-Even though much research efforts focus on the characteristics of new fuels for shipping, these efforts aim at the more distant future of 2030-2050.
+Even though much research focuses on the characteristics of new fuels for shipping, these efforts aim at the more distant future of 2030-2050.
 Ships built in the next 5-10 years will not be able to take action on this, as the technologies are not yet available.
-How ships should be designed with such uncertainty in future fuels is an open question.
-Ships are complex integrated systems of systems, where the change of one parameter will invariably result in changes to others.
+How ships should be designed with uncertainty in future fuels is an open question.
+Ships are complex integrated systems of systems where the change of one parameter will invariably result in changes to others.

 Downloads